-Subject: Service Animals Number: 01-215 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 1 of 7 2019.12 2022.02
+Issued by: President and Chief Executive Officer Page: 1 of 7 Original Issue: 2019.12

+Revised: 2022.02

 Introduction

 Kingston Health Sciences Centre provides integrated health care services which are sensitive, responsive and accessible to all populations.
 The hospital is committed to promoting, providing and maintaining an environment where respect and dignity is demonstrated at all times.
 The hospital supports the right of the individual to be accompanied by a service animal.